Social influences on food culture today

 There are in fact regional dietary customs surrounding today recipes today but they also evolve with time.
 Food customs and preferences are exported and imported as people migrate.
 When families relocate, they take their dietary habits with them.
 They might experiment with new recipes, adding ingredients to suit their personal tastes, or they might use their old recipes with fresh ingredients.
 Furthermore, food is imported from other nations.
 About eighty percent of Samoa’s food needs are imported from Australia, New Zealand, or the United States.
 Food and people are movable, therefore attempting to define a nation or its citizens based solely on what they consume is frequently erroneous or has a tendency to categorize them into preconceived notions.

 Religious beliefs influence some eating customs and ideas.
-Muslims observe fasts throughout Ramadan because it is said that this is the month that God revealed the Islamic holy book, the Qur’an, to the Prophet Muhammad.
+Muslims observe fasts throughout Ramadan because it is said that this is the month that God revealed the Islamic holy book, the Qur’an.
 Muslims fast during the daytime hours of this month, eating and drinking only before sunrise and after sunset.
 Jews who identify as Orthodox or even conservatives adhere to dietary regulations, sometimes known as kosher diets, which are covered in Jewish scripture.
 For the sake of spiritual well-being, adherence to the dietary regulations is observed, which specify the usage and preparation of animal products.
 Part of the reason why many adherents of Buddhism, Hinduism, and Jainism practice vegetarianism is their belief in noninjury or nonviolence.

 Apart from its influence on dietary preferences, culture also affects the manners around food consumption.
 Table manners is a term used to describe the custom of eating meals at a table and applies to food-related etiquette in Western nations.
 While many individuals use their fingers or chopsticks when eating, other people utilize forks and spoons.
 Selecting utensils is not as simple as selecting fingers, chopsticks, or flatware.
 Some groups of people eat with their fingers exclusively, using only the right